Surgery Prep and Recovery Nutrition: Grapefruit need to knows

-Most people give little thought of how to prep for an upcoming surgery or how best to recover, and even fewer (as would be expected) for unanticipated injury.
+Most people give little thought to how to prep for an upcoming surgery or how best to recover, and even fewer (as would be expected) for unanticipated injury.
 But it is interesting to note that most people at some point in their life will, in fact, encounter this situation.

 Research shows that the combined annual US in-patient1 and out-patient2 procedures, has risen to nearly 100 million.
-So just in case it might happen to you, we are here for you!
+So just in case, it might happen to you, we are here for you!

 In today’s post, we are going to talk about grapefruit in response to one follower’s request.
-There is a lot of information out there on grapefruit’s pros and cons, some of which should make people weary of when and why they choose to consume it.
+There is a lot of information out there on grapefruit’s pros and cons, some of which should make people wary of when and why they choose to consume it.

 Grapefruit is a semi-sweet, semi-bitter subtropical citrus fruit that was consumed at nearly 25 lbs per capita in the American diet during the mid/late 1900's.